Lokno/click-captcha/README.md

 ## Usage ##

-- Run index.php on a PHP-enabled web server
+- Run example file index.php on a PHP-enabled web server
 - Click the circle in the image
 - If "You're Human" is displayed, onCaptchaSuccess() was called in index.php
 - Otherwise, onCaptchaFailed() is called, and the image is reloaded